patman15/BMS_BLE-HA/README.md

 The polling interval is 30 seconds.
 So at startup it takes a few minutes to detect the battery and query the sensors.
 Then data will be available.

 ### Can I have the runtime in human readable format (using days)?
-Yes, you can use a [template sensor](https://my.home-assistant.io/redirect/config_flow_start?domain=template) or a card to show templates, e.g. [Mushroom template card](https://github.com/piitaya/lovelace-mushroom) with the following template:
+Yes, you can use a [template sensor](https://my.home-assistant.io/redirect/config_flow_start?domain=template) or a card to show templates, e.g. [Mushroom template card](https://github.com/piitaya/lovelace-mushroom) with the following template:<br>
 `{{ timedelta(seconds=int(states("sensor.smartbat_..._runtime"), 0)) }}` results in e,g, `4 days, 4:20:00`

 ### How do I get the cell voltages as individual sensor for tracking?
 The individual voltages are available as attribute to the `delta voltage` sensor.
 Click the sensor and at the bottom of the graph expand the `attribute` section.
-Alternatively, you can also find them in the `developer tools`.
+Alternatively, you can also find them in the [developer tools](https://my.home-assistant.io/redirect/developer_states/).
-To create individual sensors, go to [Settings > Devices & Services > Helper](https://my.home-assistant.io/redirect/helpers) and add a template sensor (for a `sensor`) for each cell you want to monitor.
+To create individual sensors, go to [Settings > Devices & Services > Helper](https://my.home-assistant.io/redirect/helpers) and [add a template sensor](https://my.home-assistant.io/redirect/config_flow_start?domain=template) for each cell you want to monitor.
 Fill the configuration for, e.g. the first cell (0), as follows:

 Field | Content
 -- | --
-State template | `{{ state_attr("sensor.smartbat_..._delta_voltage", "cell_voltages")[0] }}` The index `[0]` can be in the range from 0 to the number of cells-1, i.e. 0-3 for a 4 cell battery.
+State template | `{{ state_attr("sensor.smartbat_..._delta_voltage", "cell_voltages")[0] }}`<br>The index `[0]` can be in the range from 0 to the number of cells-1, i.e. 0-3 for a 4 cell battery.
 Unit of measurement | `V`
 Device class | `Voltage`
 State class | `Measurement`